1978–1980 ABC Paulista strikes

-The 1978-1980 ABC Paulista strikes were a series of workers' protests that took place in the ABC Region, in the context of the political opening of the military dictatorship, and marked the resurgence of the Brazilian labor movement after the repression promoted by the regime between 1968 and 1972.
+The 1978–1980 ABC Paulista strikes were a series of workers' protests that took place in the ABC Region of Brazil, in the context of the redemocratization of Brazil.
+The strikes marked a resurgence of the Brazilian labor movement after its repression by the military dictatorship between 1968 and 1972.

-The strike movement began in 1978, with a series of spontaneous work stoppages in the cities of the ABC region, especially in the metalworkers' sector, protesting against pay cut policies and demanding union freedom and autonomy.
-After this strike, there were new labor mobilizations, in a process that was consolidated and expanded with the strikes of the metalworkers in 1979 and 1980, to which other categories such as bank workers, oil workers and teachers were incorporated all over Brazil, showing the rise of the labor movement in the period.
+The strike movement began in 1978 with a series of spontaneous work stoppages in the cities of the ABC Region, especially in the metalworkers' sector.
+The strikers protested pay-cut policies and demanded independent and autonomous trade unions.
+After this strike, the labor movement continued to mobilize; the initial strikes were continued and expanded with strikes by metalworkers in 1979 and 1980, as well as among other groups across Brazil (such as bank workers, oil workers, and teachers).

-The strikes of 1978-1980 also marked the emergence of a new unionism, characterized by the type of organization that developed among grassroots workers, juxtaposing the ties of the union with the network of worker community organizations - especially the Basic Ecclesial Communities (Comunidades Eclesiais de Base - CEBs) and community associations - and by the rise of new union leaders, such as Luiz Inácio Lula da Silva.
+The strikes of 1978–1980 marked the emergence of a new unionism in Brazil, characterized by the types of organization that developed among grassroots workers.
+These new organizations had both union ties and associations with a network of worker community organizations – especially the Basic Ecclesial Communities (Comunidades Eclesiais de Base - CEBs).
+The strikes were also characterized by the rise of new union leaders, such as Luiz Inácio Lula da Silva.

-The emergence of this new unionism introduced, among the political opposition to the military regime working class, demands to be achieved through liberalization of institutions, and culminated in the 1980s with the formation of the Workers' Party (Partido dos Trabalhadores - PT) and inter-union umbrella organizations such as the Unified Workers' Central (Central Única dos Trabalhadores - CUT) and the General Confederation of Workers (Confederação Geral dos Trabalhadores - CGT).
+Among the working class, particularly those politically opposed to the military regime, the emergence of this new unionism introduced demands whose achievement required the liberalization of institutions.
+This culminated in the 1980s with the formation of the Workers' Party (Partido dos Trabalhadores - PT) and inter-union umbrella organizations such as the Unified Workers' Central (Central Única dos Trabalhadores - CUT) and the General Confederation of Workers (Confederação Geral dos Trabalhadores - CGT).